-Tom is also working on a new series of epic fantasy stories for younger readers entitled Warhammer Adventures.
+Tom has also just completed work on a series of six epic fantasy stories for younger readers entitled Warhammer Adventures.
 Published by Games Workshop, the books follow a group of kids who must set out on a dangerous quest when their mentor is kidnapped by hideous rat-men known as the Skaven.
 The journey will take them across the Mortal Realms, eight interconnected worlds filled with monsters, magic and mayhem.
 Look for the books in shops now – and find out more about them here.

 Another recent writing project has been Star Wars: Adventures in Wild Space, an official series of Star Wars tie-in novels from Egmont Books and Lucasfilm.
 Set in the period following the fall of the Old Republic and the rise of the Empire, but before the founding of the Rebellion (ie, between Revenge of the Sith and the Rebels cartoon series), the books follow young Lina and Milo Graf, who flee into uncharted space after their parents are abducted by Imperial forces.